 Draw the entities and relationships suggested by each word problem.
 Include the proper foreign key(s).
 Remember to make a copy for yourself.

-Dogs may, or may not, have an owner but dogs never have more than one owner.
+Dogs may, or may not, have an owner and some dogs may have multiple owners.
 An owner may own many dogs or no dogs at all.
 Dogs have a DogID, Dogname and DogBreed.
 Owners have an OwnerID, OwnerName and OwnerAddress.
+We also want to capture the date the dog was adopted and the adoption fee paid by the owner.

-A student may earn up to one scholarship though not every student earns a scholarship.
-Every scholarship is only goes to a single student.
+A student may earn many scholarships though not every student earns a scholarship.
+Scholarships are awarded each semester, with some going to multiple students.
+Some scholarships may not be awarded.
 Students have a StudentID, Name and GPA.
-Scholarships all have a unique name, an endowment and a reward duration (Spring 2018, Fall 2019, etc).
+Scholarships all have a unique name, a total endowment and a reward duration (Spring 2018, Fall 2019, etc).
+We want to also capture the amount of the scholarship awarded to each student.